What Is Soundness of Cement?

 The difference between needle readings indicates the soundness of cement.
-The soundness limit must exceed 10 mm for ordinary, rapid hardening and low heat Portland cements.
+The soundness limit must exceed 10 mm for ordinary, rapid hardening, and low heat Portland cement.
 If in case the c expansion is more than 10 mm as tested above, the cement is said to be unsound.

-The Le Chatelier test has drawback that it detect on lime caused unsoundness.
-This method does not measure unsoundness caused by presence of excess of magnesia.
+The Le Chatelier test has the drawback in that it detects lime-caused unsoundness.
+This method does not measure unsoundness caused by the presence of an excess of magnesia.

-In this test a neat cement specimen 25 x 25 mm is placed in a standard autoclave and the steam pressure inside the autoclave is raised in such a rate as to bring the gauge pressure of the steam to 21 kg/sq cm in 1 — 1’/4 hour from the time the heat is turned on.
+In this test, a neat cement specimen 25 x 25 mm is placed in a standard autoclave and the steam pressure inside the autoclave is raised at such a rate as to bring the gauge pressure of the steam to 21 kg/sq cm in 1 — 1’/4 hour from the time the heat is turned on.

-To determine the unsoundness due excess of calcium sulphate there is no satisfactory test is available.
-But, its amount present can be easily determined by chemical analysis.
+To determine the unsoundness due to excess calcium sulfate there is no satisfactory test is available.
+But, the amount present can be easily determined by chemical analysis.

-Q.1 What is the purpose of soundness test?
+What is the purpose of the soundness test?

 The most popular and simple instrument used to measure the Soundness Test of Cement is Le – chatelier’s soundness test.